jump-dev/JuMP.jl/README.md

 ===========

-Linear Programming, Quadratic Programming and Integer Programming modelling with Julia.
+Linear Programming, Quadratic Programming and Integer Programming modeling with Julia.
 The goal is to have the speed of AMPL embedded in a fully functional language.
 Compare with PuLP/Pyomo/YALMIP/...

 This package is not related to GNU MathProg.